Are UT-Austin Out-of-State (OOS) applicants at a disadvantage?

 Is admission to UT-Austin more competitive if I am not from Texas?

-For Fall 2017 first-time freshmen, 48% of Texans gained admission compared with 31% OOS.
+By contrast, for Fall 2017 first-time freshmen, 48% of Texans gained admission compared with 31% OOS.
 Only about one in every eight non-automatically admitted Texans, however, gain admission.
 For Fall 2019, admissions became significantly more competitive, with only 32% of all applicants admitted and approximately 15% of OOS applicants getting in.
-Around 21,000 OOS and international applicants were competing for around 1,700 admissions spaces for Fall 2020 first-time freshmen.
+That out of state admissions rate continued shrinking during COVID.

-Note that each major, like Computer Science, Business, Engineering, and Honors Programs, doesn’t need this 90:10 ratio and is usually more like 85:15 or 80:20 Texas/OOS students.
+One reason the OOS admissions rate is so low is that state law requires that the University of Texas at Austin reserve 90% of its spaces for Texas residents.
+That’s because UT is tax-payer subsidized, so like any public university everywhere, they have at the front of mind their own residents.
+However, each major, like Computer Science, Business, Engineering, and Honors Programs, doesn’t need this 90:10 ratio and is usually more like 85:15 or 80:20 Texas/OOS students.

-The admitted student profile for OOS students looks similar to admitted Texas students who rank outside of the top 6% of their high school.
+The admitted student profile for OOS students looks similar to that of admitted Texas students, who rank outside of the top 5% of their high school.
 The middle 50% test score range for non-automatically admitted Texas residents was 28-33 on the ACT, similar to OOS-admitted students, 29-33.
 That means 25% of these admitted students scored higher than a 33 on the ACT.

 UT-Austin separates the applicant pool based on residency, so Texans are only compared with one another, OOS against each other, and international applicants against one another.
 These categories are further broken down into a student's first choice college or school.

 It should be noted that although 90% of enrolling UT-Austin students must come from Texas, that doesn't mean each major or honors program requires a similar representation.
-Consequently, there is an overrepresentation of OOS students in highly selective majors and honors.
+Consequently, OOS students are overrepresented in highly selective STEM and business majors and honors.

 Why is the applicant pool for OOS students more competitive?

-My theory for why OOS spaces are more competitive is that the applicant pool is self-selecting.
-The largest feeder states to UT are unsurprisingly some of the nation's largest: California, Florida, New York, and Illinois (Chicago).
+My theory is that OOS spaces are more competitive because the applicant pool is self-selecting.
+Unsurprisingly, the largest feeder states in UT are also some of the nation's largest: California, Florida, New York, and Illinois (Chicago).

-Students applying to universities nationwide tend to be high achieving and above average compared with the typical applicant from Texas, who may not be applying to any private or out-of-state universities.
+Students applying to universities nationwide tend to be high achieving and above average compared with the typical applicants from Texas, who may not be applying to private or out-of-state universities.

-UT must also be more conservative with the number of OOS students their admit because if more show up to campus than they anticipate, it could disrupt the 90/10 balance between Texans and non-Texans.
+UT must also be more conservative about the number of OOS students it admits because if more show up to campus than it anticipates, it could disrupt the 90/10 balance between Texans and non-Texans.

-An outstanding student from a great California high school, for example, might apply not just to their state's flagship institutions but also to most selective private universities and other prestigious public universities like Washington, Michigan, Virginia, etc. OOS applicants also tend toward UT's most popular and well-recognized programs like Business, Engineering, Communications, and Computer Science.
+For example, an outstanding student from a great California high school might apply not just to their state's flagship institutions but also to most selective private universities and other prestigious public universities like Washington, Michigan, Virginia, etc. OOS applicants also tend toward UT's most popular and well-recognized programs like Business, Engineering, Communications, and Computer Science.

 OOS applicants are also more likely to come from college-educated families, resource-rich suburban or private schools, and high socioeconomic backgrounds who can afford to pay private or out-of-state education premiums.
 The average OOS applicant likely has higher test scores and better grades than the average Texas resident who comes from more varied backgrounds.